AylaNetworks/ayla-documentation/src/tech-notes/00000013/index.md

 1. They are limited to the `user` scope.
 An EndUser can create concrete rules for owned entities.
 1. Evaluation causes a database query.

 **Concrete rules** evaluate the following event types with the following rule subjects.
-Strikethrough indicates not supported.
+Strikethroughs indicate not implemented.

 |Event Type|Subject|Type|
 |-|-|-|